AnnaP464/COMP-4350-Group-8/frontend/README.md

 The instructions for running backend is in /api/README.md

 # Tests
-To run front-end tests navigate to /front-end
+To run frontend tests navigate to /frontend
 ```bash
 npx jest --coverage
 ```